4n0nym0us/4n4lDetector/README.md

   - 64 bits (AMD64, x86-64, x64, ARMv8)<br>

 <h2>Buttons code:</h2>
-  - Buttons colored green are action buttons that open files and folders or are used to interact with the tool's utilities.<br>
+  <span style="color: green;">- Buttons colored green are action buttons that open files and folders or are used to interact with the tool's utilities.</span><br>
-  - The buttons colored in red perform reconfigurations, deletion of data or reset of functional files.<br>
+  <span style="color: red;">- The buttons colored in red perform reconfigurations, deletion of data or reset of functional files.</span><br>
-  - Purple buttons announce the activation of online interactions.<br>
+  <span style="color: purple;">- Purple buttons announce the activation of online interactions.</span><br>
-  - The pink buttons are shortcut buttons that the tool uses as tabs to navigate between different types of utilities.<br>
+  <span style="color: pink;">- The pink buttons are shortcut buttons that the tool uses as tabs to navigate between different types of utilities.</span><br>

 <h2>Shortcuts:</h2>
   - [A] Main analysis tab<br>